mdn/content/files/en-us/web/html/element/input/reset/index.md

 ## Examples

-We've included simple examples above.
+We've included basic examples above.
 There isn't really anything more to say about reset buttons.

 ## Technical summary